Women’s education and fertility in select countries of Africa and Asia: moderation by quality of education

 Copy

-Despite a large literature on education and fertility, most studies are narrowly focused on the level of schooling.
-Does the schooling-fertility relationship depend on the quality of education?
+Despite a large literature on education and fertility, most studies are narrowly focused on the level of schooling completed.
+Does the schooling–fertility relationship depend on the quality of education?
 Is more schooling still associated with lower fertility even when the quality of education is poor?
-Drawing on the Demographic and Health Surveys data from 42 countries in Africa and Asia, this study uses cross-country analysis to examine whether the quality of education moderates the schooling-fertility relationship.
-Findings show that the strength of the schooling-fertility relationship depends significantly on a country’s quality of education: the higher the quality of education, the stronger the negative relationship.
-Even when the quality of education is low, a negative relationship between level of schooling and fertility still exists.
+Drawing on Demographic and Health Survey data from 42 countries in Africa and Asia, this study uses cross-national analysis to examine whether the quality of education moderates the schooling–fertility relationship.
+Findings show that the strength of the schooling–fertility relationship depends significantly on a country’s quality of education: the higher the quality of education, the stronger the negative relationship.
+But even when educational quality is low, a negative relationship between level of schooling and fertility still exists.
 By conceptually and empirically distinguishing the level of schooling from the quality of education, this study contributes to a more nuanced understanding of women’s education and fertility.

 picture_as_pdf